 The twelve-week 201 trial is evaluating three doses in participants who have untreated Parkinson's disease on a staggered schedule and is placebo controlled with 1:1:1:1 randomization.
 The primary endpoints of this trial are safety and tolerability and a hierarchy of 15 secondary endpoints will evaluate treatment benefit in the brain and GI tract.
-The recent analysis of 11 patients who participated in the 201 trial prior to the temporary clinical hold issued by the FDA in November, 2022, which was lifted in January, 2023, suggested that Risvodetinib (IKT-148009) may have some effect on disease.
+The recent analysis of 11 patients who participated in the 201 trial prior to the temporary clinical hold issued by the FDA in November, 2022, which was lifted in January, 2023, suggested that Risvodetinib (IkT-148009) may have some effect on disease.
 These participants were withdrawn from the trial following the FDA's temporary clinical hold.
-As detailed at the Movement Disorder Society Congress held August 2023, the primary secondary endpoint is a functional assessment comprised of the sum of Parts 2 and 3 of the Movement Disorder Society Universal Parkinson's Disease Rating Scale (MDS-UPDRS Parts II+III).
+As detailed at the Movement Disorder Society Congress held August 2023, a key secondary endpoint is a functional assessment comprised of the sum of Parts 2 and 3 of the Movement Disorder Society Universal Parkinson's Disease Rating Scale (MDS-UPDRS Parts II+III).
 This sum showed an average -8.7 point improvement in the three participants on the 200 mg dose relative to baseline, while three placebo participants increased by +1.7 points; this represents an average spread of -10.4 points.
 A lower (or negative) change relative to placebo of greater than -3 to -6 points might be considered a measure of improvement.
 Given the small sample size on this dose, we believe it is premature to conclude a clinical benefit, but this observation reinforces our desire to extend the trial for an additional 12 months to potentially obtain a clear picture of clinical benefit over a total measurement of 15 months.
 Blinded functional assessment and biomarker data supports the trial extension and may reinforce the observations made from the 11 unblinded patients.

-In March 2023, we opened our Investigational New Drug Application, or IND, for Risvodetinib (IkT-148009) as a treatment for the Parkinson's-related orphan disease Multiple System Atrophy, or MSA.
-Our evaluation of Risvodetinib (IkT-148009) in MSA was benefited by a grant received from the National Institute of Neurological Diseases and Stroke, an Institute of the National Institutes of Health, for \$0.39 million to fund animal model studies of Risvodetinib (IkT-148009) as a therapy for MSA.
-Two different animal studies were undertaken to evaluate whether Risvodetinib (IkT-148009) could have an impact on disease in the animal.
-One model evaluated the ability of Risvodetinib (IkT-148009) to modify disease early in its progression, while the second model is evaluating whether Risvodetinib (IkT-148009) can correct functional loss much later in the disease course.
+In March 2023, we opened our Investigational New Drug Application, or IND, for Risvodetinib (IKT-148009) as a treatment for the Parkinson's-related orphan disease Multiple System Atrophy, or MSA.
+Our evaluation of Risvodetinib (IKT-148009) in MSA was benefited by a grant received from the National Institute of Neurological Diseases and Stroke, an Institute of the National Institutes of Health, for \$0.39 million to fund animal model studies of Risvodetinib (IKT-148009) as a therapy for MSA.
+Two different animal studies were undertaken to evaluate whether Risvodetinib (IKT-148009) could have an impact on disease in the animal.
+One model evaluated the ability of Risvodetinib (IKT-148009) to modify disease early in its progression, while the second model is evaluating whether Risvodetinib (IKT-148009) can correct functional loss much later in the disease course.
 The early progression model study has now been shown to preserve nearly normal functional activity following 20 weeks of once daily dosing relative to untreated controls.
 Preservation of function in this model occurred with substantial reduction of the underlying alpha-synuclein protein pathology.
-The second model evaluating Risvodetinib (IkT-148009) late in the disease course is ongoing.
-In addition, Risvodetinib (IkT-148009) was recently given Orphan Drug Designation by the FDA for the treatment of MSA.
-We plan to initiate a Phase 2 study in MSA patients in up to nineteen sites in the EU, and up to six sites in the U.S. involving at least 120 patients, and we are presently seeking non-dilutive resources to initiate and execute this trial in its entirety.
-The proposed Phase 2 study will have a primary efficacy endpoint following once daily dosing at one of several dose levels for 12-months.
-We plan to submit complementary regulatory documents for Risvodetinib (IkT-148009) to European Union authorities in 2024.
+The second model evaluating Risvodetinib (IKT-148009) late in the disease course is ongoing.
+In addition, Risvodetinib (IKT-148009) was recently given Orphan Drug Designation by the FDA for the treatment of MSA.
+We are working with the National Institute of Neurological Diseases and Stroke to possibly initiate a Phase 2/3 program to evaluate Risvodetinib (IKT-148009) as a treatment for MSA through a clinical trial network supported by the Institute.
+The proposed Phase 2/3 study will have a primary efficacy endpoint following once daily dosing at one of two dose levels for twelve months.
+We plan to submit complementary regulatory documents for Risvodetinib (IKT-148009) to European Union authorities in 2024.